-The table below lists the location quotients (with 1 or higher) by industry for Broadwater County.
-The quotient is derived by dividing the number of jobs in an industry by the total number of jobs in Broadwater County.
+The table below lists the location quotients by industry for Broadwater County during Q1 2018.
+The quotient is derived by dividing the number of people in an industry by the number of people in Broadwater County.
 That number is then compared to the same ratio for the national level.
-A score of 1 or more indicates an industry employs more persons than the national level, meaning that the industry is profitable in the area and exports products.
+A score of 1 or more indicates an industry that generally employs more persons than are employed around the United States on average overall, meaning that the industry is profitable in the area and exports products to other states.